iwconfig/svtplay-data/src/README.md

 # svtplay-data
-Every 6th hour a list of data of all content from SVTPlay is backed up in `singles_and_episodes` file.
-All available title page data is also stored in `title_pages`.
+Every 6th hour a list of data of all content from SVTPlay is backed up in [../singles_and_episodes.tar.xz](../singles_and_episodes.tar.xz) file.
+All available title page data is also stored in [../title_pages.tar.xz](../title_pages.tar.xz).
 I made this mostly just for fun but it can be useful for retrieving information that is no longer available on SVTPlay.

 ### If you for some reason want to use this in your own fork
 Add the following rule to crontab with `crontab -e` (not the explanation tree)